2-Norbornyl cation: Formation from rearrangement of 1-norbornyl and 7-norbornyl cations

 The 2-norbornyl cation can also be formed via rearrangements of similar ions, such as the 1-norbornyl and 7-norbornyl cations, though these are generally not as well understood.
 Carbon-14 radioactive isotope labeling experiments have shown that complex scrambling in norbornyl cation systems allow ^{14}C to be present at all seven positions of the norbornyl system.
-By cycling between low and high temperatures during the hydrolyses of 1- and 7-choloronorbornanes, a large amount of 2-norbornanol was observed in addition to the expected 1- and 7-norbornanols, respectively.
+By cycling between low and high temperatures during the hydrolyses of 1- and 7-chloronorbornanes, a large amount of 2-norbornanol was observed in addition to the expected 1- and 7-norbornanols, respectively.
 Thus the 1- and 7-norbornyl cations have some mechanism by which they can rearrange to the more stable 2-norbornyl cation on the timescale of solvolysis reactions.

 Geometry

 Spectroscopic evidence

 One probe for testing whether or not the 2-norbornyl cation is non-classical is investigating the inherent symmetry of the cation.
 Many spectroscopic tools, such as nuclear magnetic resonance spectroscopy (NMR spectroscopy) and Raman spectroscopy, give hints about the reflectional and rotational symmetry present in a molecule or ion.
-Each of the three proposed structures of the 2-norbornyl cation illustrates a different molecular symmetry.
+Each of the three proposed structures of the 2-norbornyl cation illustrates a distinct molecular symmetry.
 The non-classical form contains a reflection plane through carbons 4, 5, 6, and the midpoint of carbons 1 and 2.
 The classical form contains neither reflectional nor rotational symmetry.
 The protonated nortricyclene structure contains a C_{3}-symmetric rotation axis through carbon 4.

 Each peak in an NMR spectrum corresponds to a set of a particular element's atoms that are in similar chemical environments.
 The NMR spectrum of the antimony chloropentafluoride salt of the 2-norbornyl cation is not helpful at room temperature because hydride shifts occur faster than the timescale of an NMR experiment; most of the hydrogens are thus seen as equivalent and are accounted for in the same absorption peak.
 By lowering the temperature of the NMR experiment to −60 °C, hydride shifts are "frozen out" and more structural information can be gleaned from the spectrum.
 Researchers found that at these low temperatures, the ^{1}H NMR spectrum matched what would be expected for the non-classical structure of the ion.